-This past week at Immanuel Baptist Love Week/VBS, I saw people of all ages, races, and spiritual backgrounds come together to share one message–the Gospel.
-And it went great, stories can be told about all the unique people we met in all the different places that we were dispersed.
+This past week at Immanuel Baptist Love Week/VBS, People of all ages, races, and spiritual backgrounds come together to share the Gospel.
+And it went great, stories can be told about all the unique people we met in all the different places we were dispersed.
 Leading up to Love Week, I had been thinking about Radical by David Platt.
-Here’s the excerpt that you’ve probably seen before, but take a moment to look at it again.
+Here’s the excerpt you’ve probably seen before, but take a moment to look at it again.

 “You and I, we have an average of about seventy or eighty years on this earth.
 During these years we are bombarded with the temporary.